open-wc/open-wc/packages/eslint-plugin-lit-a11y/README.md

 }
 ```

-By default, only templates imported from `'lit-html'` or `'lit-element'` are exported.
-It may be the case, however, that you're importing `html` from a package that re-exports lit-html, like for example `@apollo-elements/lit-apollo` does.
+By default, only templates imported from `'lit-html'` or `'lit-element'` are linted.
+It may be the case, however, that you're importing lit-html's `html` template tag function from a package that re-exports lit-html, like for example `@apollo-elements/lit-apollo` does.

 In this case, you can configure `@apollo-elements/lit-apollo` as a valid lit-html source like so: